modir/laminas-book/docs/doctrine.md

 We initialize the `$comments` property in class constructor (lines 24-27).
 By assigning it with a new instance of `Doctrine\Common\Collections\ArrayCollection` class.

-> A Doctrine `ArrayCollection` is an array of objects, like usual PHP `array`, but with additional
+!!! note
-> features required by Doctrine.
+    A Doctrine `ArrayCollection` is an array of objects, like usual PHP `array`, but with additional features required by Doctrine.
 It is implemented in *Doctrine\Common* component.

 In lines 15-18, we add Doctrine annotations to the `$comments` property, so Doctrine knows how to get all comments associated with the post: